 Then, go ahead and pull the “innards” out from your vinyl, add your stencil to your board, and spray paint or airbrush this design to your board.

 After your paint has dried and you’re ready to pull off your vinyl you’ll want to remove it very slowly.
-HOWEVER, nobody’s perfect and sometimes it will pull away.
+Nobody’s perfect though and sometimes it will pull away.

-Let me show you how I fix it with this video tutorial below:
+Let me show you how I fix this common mistake with my video tutorial below:

-After you’ve fixed any mistakes you might have you can add a frame, distress the edges, or do like I am and paint the edges.
+After you’ve fixed any mistakes you can add a frame, distress the edges, or do like I am and paint the edges.
 Whatever floats your boat!

-Ultimately it’s up to you and what look you’re going for with the end results.
+Ultimately it’s up to you and the look you’re going for.
 I like to change it up every once in awhile just to keep it interesting as well as to give myself the ability to try new techniques.

 So Fresh and So Clean DIY Bathroom Sign

-What do you think?
-What would you use this design for?
-I hope everyone has a wonderful weekend, and I’ll see you again tomorrow with a new post :)
+What do you think of my new DIY bathroom decor, and what would you use this design for?
+I hope everyone has a wonderful weekend, and I’ll see you again tomorrow with a new post!